Clyde Lee: College career

-The Commodores reached the NCAA Mideast Regional Finals, where top-ranked Michigan outlasted them, 87-85, but not before Lee outplayed the Wolverines' Bill Buntin in a highly anticipated matchup in the middle.
-He had 28 points and 20 rebounds in the loss.
-The Commodores finished the season with a 24-4 record and their first Southeast Conference championship with a 15-1 mark, after which Lee was selected for the first of two consecutive SEC Player of the Year Awards.
+The Commodores reached the NCAA Mideast Regional Finals, where top-ranked Michigan outlasted them, 87–85, but not before Lee outplayed the Wolverines' Bill Buntin in a highly anticipated matchup in the middle.
+He had 28 points and 20 rebounds in the loss (to Buntin's 26 points and 14 rebounds; with Michigan's Cazzie Russell also scoring 26).
+The game included one of the most controversial calls by a referee in tournament history, potentially costing Vanderbilt the game.
+Lee was named the Mideast Regional's Most Valuable Player.
+He was also a member of the NCAA all-tournament team.

+The Commodores finished the season with a 24–4 record and their first Southeast Conference championship with a 15–1 mark, after which Lee was selected for the first of two consecutive SEC Player of the Year Awards.
+This was the first SEC championship in any sport for Vanderbilt.

 In his senior season (1965–66), Lee continued his dominance the paint area.
-Despite an impressive 22-4 record, which included a pair of losses against No. 2 Kentucky, the Commodores did not qualify for the NCAA Tournament.
-He averaged 22.7 points and 15.8 rebounds per game, earning All-American honors and another SEC Player of the Year Award.
+He grabbed the most rebounds in one game by a Commodores player in their history, a January 1966 game against Ole Miss where he had 29 points to go along with his 28 rebounds.
+Despite an impressive 22–4 record, which included a pair of losses against No. 2 Kentucky, and a No. 8 national ranking, the Commodores did not qualify for the NCAA Tournament.
+He averaged 22.7 points and 15.8 rebounds per game (still the school's rebounding record as of 2025), earning first team All-American honors and another SEC Player of the Year Award in 1966 (along with Kentucky's Pat Riley).
 Sportswriter Howell Pesier called him as "the greatest player in Vanderbilt history".

 Lee averaged 21.4 points and 15.5 rebounds over his 79-game college career, leading Vanderbilt to 65 victories over three seasons.
+After Vanderbilt's success during Lee's tenure, the balconies in the school's Memorial Gym were constructed to increase seating capacity, and were called “the balconies that Clyde Lee built.”